r3sult/odan.github.io/_posts/2017-05-16-how-to-use-phpstan-in-travis-ci.md

 ---
-title: Use of PHPStan in Travis CI
+title: How to use PHPStan in Travis CI
 layout: post
 comments: true
 published: true